bakery/baker-docs/docs/gettingstarted/running-server.md

 ## Debugging server

-When running in debug mode, you can use [Node Inspector](https://github.com/node-inspector/node-inspector) to debug server side code
+When running in debug mode, you can use [Node Inspector](https://github.com/node-inspector/node-inspector) to debug server side code:

 ```
 npm run server:debug